tatiananantes/skills-workshops/test_driven_development/mocking_1/COACH_INSTRUCTIONS.md

 - Define a unit test as 'a test for code isolated from all other code'
 - Explain that doubles can be used to stop objects-under-test from calling other objects in a program
-- Refactor a bunch of unisolated unit tests into isolated ones using doubles
+- Refactor a bunch of un-isolated unit tests into isolated ones using doubles

 ## Starter (10 minutes)